webforge-labs/shimney-js/README.md

 });
 ```

-Notice: in this example /js/modules is rewrited to the node_modules/ directory in the project root (next to the package.json).
+Notice: in this example /js/modules is rewritten to the node_modules/ directory in the project root (next to the package.json).
 You can use apache's `/alias` for this.
+But be aware that this will conflict with r.js which is not able to read those aliases.

 ## FAQ